 - Tile setters

-Asbestos forms in underground deposits in mountainous regions.
+Usually, asbestos is formed in underground deposits in mountainous regions.
 It’s not dangerous when undisturbed but can run off into groundwater and soil.
 Once exposed, asbestos fibers can become hazardous.
 Nearby air, vegetation, and water can contain asbestos fibers.

 Secondary exposure occurs when someone becomes exposed to asbestos through fibers attached to the clothes, skin, or hair of another person.
 Secondhand exposure can cause the same asbestos-related diseases as first-hand exposure.
 Many women develop mesothelioma as a result of secondary exposure.

 9/11: The World Trade Center Attack in New York

 We’ll never forget the tragedy our country experienced on September 11, 2001.
 On that day, nearly 3,000 people lost their lives.
 The City of New York has since rebuilt from the damage.
 However, many people are still suffering today from damage caused by the attacks on 9/11.

 When the World Trade Center crumbled to the ground, a large plume of dust covered the city and exposed millions of people.
 The dust was made up of over 900,000 tons of asbestos, mercury, lead, and other toxic materials built into the World Trade Center.
-People who lived or worked near Ground Zero around that day are still being diagnosed with mesothelioma.
+People who lived or worked near Ground Zero that day are still being diagnosed with mesothelioma.

 Where Asbestos is Found in the Military

 Nearly a third of all mesothelioma patients are veterans who came into contact with asbestos during their service.
 The United States military relied on asbestos to insulate military barracks, vehicles, aircraft, and ships.
-Asbestos is durable and lightweight, making it the perfect material for military bases at the time.
+Asbestos is durable and lightweight, making it the perfect material for military installations at the time.
 Asbestos was used in a majority of military buildings, and can still be found in military shipyards:

 - Air ducts